-- Have the holder(s) complete and sign the Holder consent of the RDSP transfer form - Complete sections 4 and 5 of the RDSP transfer form - Ensure all pending Canada Disability Savings Grant (CDSG) and Canada Disability Savings Bond (CDSB) requests have been received - 4.
-Stop all pre-authorized contributions - Submit a 401-06 transaction (Stop bond payment request) to the Canada Disability Savings Program (CDSP) system - 6.
-Send all the funds to the receiving issuer - Send all supporting documents to the receiving issuer (such as; medical attestation, rollover form, etc.) - 8.
-Submit a 102-10 transaction (Close a contract) with closure reason "03" (Transfer) to the CDSP system - Submit a 701-02 transaction (Transfer reporting of fair market value (FMV) and earnings) to the CDSP system
+- 1 Have the holder(s) complete and sign the Holder consent to a RDSP transfer form - 2 Complete sections 4 and 5 of the RDSP transfer form - 3 Ensure all pending Canada Disability Savings Grant (CDSG) and Canada Disability Savings Bond (CDSB) requests have been received - 4 Stop all pre-authorized contributions - 5 Submit a 401-06 transaction (Stop bond request) to the Canada Disability Savings Program (CDSP) system - 6 Send all the funds to the receiving issuer - 7 Send all supporting documents to the receiving issuer (i.e. medical attestation, rollover form etc.) - 8 Submit a 102-10 transaction (Close a contract) with closure reason "03" (Transfer) to the CDSP system - 9 Submit a 701-02 transaction (Transfer reporting of FMV and earnings) to the CDSP system